In this article you will read about:

 - Vygotsky did not break down development into a series of predetermined stages as Piaget did.

-- Vygotsky stressed the important role that culture plays, suggesting cultural differences can have a dramatic effect on development.
+- Vygotsky stressed the important role that culture plays, suggesting cultural differences can dramatically affect development.
 Piaget’s theory suggests that development is largely universal.

-- The Russian psychologist’s theory heavily stressed the role that language plays in development, something that Piaget largely ignored.
+- The Russian psychologist’s theory heavily stressed language’s role in development, which Piaget largely ignored.

 - Unlike Piaget, he did not believe a child must be already “apt” in order for him to be able to learn something new.